CTACEKS-s-COMPANY/voskhod-survey-bot/README.md

 # VoskhodSurveyBot
-Voskhod Survey Bot from Alex and Stas
+Voskhod Survey Bot from AlexandrPravdin and CTACEK